Nina Boyle: Post-war

 After 1918, Boyle remained active in a number of important women's organisations.
 She campaigned or addressed meetings on behalf of the National Union of Women Teachers, the Women's Election Committee, the Open Door Council (which aimed to remove protective barriers that restricted women's employment opportunities) and also organisations concerned with the welfare of women and children in developing countries.
 She was particularly active in the Save the Children Fund (SCF), and in 1921 she went to the USSR to work in an SCF famine relief programme.
 She used her position in the SCF to raise the issue of sex slavery and trafficking of women for prostitution.
 She made many speeches as a SCF representative and wrote frequent articles for SCF publications as well as the book What is Slavery?
 An Appeal to Women, published in Croydon in 1931 by H R. Grubb.
 She also supported the work of the Association for Moral and Social Hygiene, an organisation that campaigned against the exploitation of prostitutes and their welfare.

 After the war and the winning of women's political rights, Boyle, like many ex-suffragettes turned to the right politically, though not to the same extent as her former associate Mary Allen who became a member of the British Union of Fascists.
 Boyle was a speaker at a meeting of the anti-German and anti-immigrant British Empire Union (BEU) in 1921, and shared a meeting with Margaret Lloyd George later that year.
 In the by-election for the Abbey Division of Westminster held on 25 August 1921, she spoke in favour of the victorious Conservative candidate, John Sanctuary Nicholson.
 During the Second World War, she was also active in the Never Again Association, a body similar to the BEU that campaigned for the dismemberment of Germany and the expulsion from Britain of all persons born in Axis countries.

 Death and legacy

 Boyle died on 4 March 1943, aged 77 in a nursing home at 99 Cromwell Road, London.
 She was cremated at Golders Green on 9 March.

 For some years after her death, Bedford College offered a Nina Boyle Memorial Prize for the best essay on a subject connected with the position and work of women.
 It is now offered by Royal Holloway, University of London (which merged with Bedford College) to a student in either the History or Social Policy departments.

 List of novels

 Apart from her journalistic and campaign-related publications, Boyle mostly wrote adventure or mystery novels.
 Though not critically acclaimed, her novels featured strong, capable female characters and were popular enough to merit continued publication.
+The first significant scholarly appraisal of Boyle's fiction appeared in 2024.